Nathaniel Lees

-Nathaniel Lees is a New Zealand theatre actor and director and film actor of Samoan descent, best known for film roles in The Matrix Reloaded, The Matrix Revolutions and The Lord of the Rings: The Two Towers and for starring in Young Hercules as Chiron the centaur.
+Maiava Nathaniel Lees (born 20 July 1952) is a New Zealand theatre actor and director and film actor of Samoan descent, best known for film roles in The Matrix Reloaded, The Matrix Revolutions and The Lord of the Rings: The Two Towers and for starring in Young Hercules as Chiron the centaur.

-Acting career
+Career

 Lees was born in Auckland, New Zealand.
 He was brought up in an environment where Samoan was commonly spoken, so he grew up thinking of himself as being Samoan.
 He got his first acting job because of "being brown", as the theatre required brown people running around on stage killing Captain Cook.
 Part of the audition was him walking through the door, and upon doing so, he "had the job".

 He is known for his role as Captain Mifune in The Matrix trilogy and his role as "Uglúk" in The Lord of the Rings: The Two Towers.
 He has also had roles on the TV series Young Hercules, Hercules: The Legendary Journeys and Xena: Warrior Princess.
 He appeared in 30 Days of Night with Josh Hartnett.
 He also played Master Mao in the Power Rangers series Power Rangers Jungle Fury.
 Early television appearances in New Zealand included a regular role in the 1989 series Shark in the Park.

 He is also well known for a long career in theatre, having received many prestigious rewards for his contribution to the arts.
 Lees was one of the influential actors that paved the way for Pacific theatre in New Zealand.
 In 2004 he was awarded the Senior Pacific Artist Award at the Creative New Zealand Arts Pasifika Awards.